 #3 Lower stress

-Chronic stress promotes insulin resistance, gut issues, inflammation, estrogen issues, low androgens, and also prolactin secretion.
+Chronic stress increases prolactin secretion and also promotes insulin resistance, gut issues, inflammation, estrogen dominance and low androgens.

 Most of the time by just lowering stress you can significantly lower prolactin levels.
 There are so many good, easy and effective ways you can lower stress, which I outline in this article: